ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

 *§6 - Final Provisions* - This section includes additional clauses that affect the DPC including how changes to the contract can be made.

 *§7 - Signing* - This section is signed by the Data Controller and GHGA Central.
+See the checklist above for details on types of accepted signatures.

 ### Annexes